 The 4% rule and why it no longer works

-Many people, when they first start drawing their pension, take advantage of the 25% tax-free lump sum rule to withdraw some cash, whether it’s to buy a conservatory or pay off debts.
+Many people, when they first start drawing their pension, take advantage of the 25% tax-free lump sum rule to withdraw some cash, whether it’s to pay for a big purchase such as a car or perhaps to pay off debts such as a credit card or loan.
 But then what should they do with the rest of the pot to make sure it continues to pay a large enough income?
-You need to get your strategy right to ensure you are taking cash out in a sustainable way, otherwise you can could quickly run out of money.
+You need to get your strategy right to ensure you are taking cash out in a sustainable way, otherwise, you could quickly run out of money.

 The question is, what is a sustainable level of income to take each year?
-A few things will change the answer to this: the size of your pot, how much income you want, how long you are likely to live, your investment returns, and inflation and some of these are impossible questions to answer.
+A few things will change the answer to this, including:

 There is an often-cited rule of thumb that 4% is the maximum amount you can take out of your pension each year if you are to avoid running out of money.
 About 20 years ago, a US study argued that if you had a portfolio which was 50% US shares and 50% US government bonds (or UK shares and gilts, say, for a UK investor) then over 30 years if you drew 4% a year as an income, that income would increase with inflation and it would be sustainable for your whole retirement.
 A couple of years ago, life and pensions company Aegon looked at the study again, changing the asset mix slightly to add a little more in shares, and actually debunked the 4% rule.
 Aegon found that a 65-year old who followed this rule over 30 years would, in fact, have a one in five chance of running out of money.
 Most people would not like those odds.